iimrx/data-analysis-workflow/README.md

 ```

 <!-- Implementation of docker-compose -->
-#### After we saw how we can isolate our workflow, for more easy way to work without needing to take care of the environment on each and single container, there is another way for installing `multi-container` which is what we need ex: (`PostgreSQL, PgAdmin, JupyterLab, Superset and MinIO all together`) in this case we gonna use <b>docker-compose</b>, just by running following command (`in the root directory`):
+After we saw how we can isolate our workflow, for more easy way to work without needing to take care of the environment on each and single container, there is another way for installing `multi-container` which is what we need ex: (`PostgreSQL`, `PgAdmin`, `JupyterLab`, `Superset` and `MinIO` all together) in this case we gonna use <b>docker-compose</b>, just by running following command (`in the root directory`):
 ```python
 docker-compose up -d
 ```